qwertie/ecsharp/_posts/2014-08-12-cs-6-versus-ecs.md

 ## Exception-Handling Improvements

 In C# 6 you can use `await` in catch and finally blocks.
 Nuff said.
-YOu can also write exception filters:
+You can also write exception filters:

     try {
       throw new Win32Exception(Marshal.GetLastWin32Error());